 - Provided interpretation services for a variety of public meetings, such as Council, Public Information, and community engagement meetings.

-- Continued working with community partners to address language access needs.
+- Continuing to work with community partners to address language access needs.

 Commonly used words and definitions for language access: